Table of Contents

 Executive Summary

-You have test results, you just cannot find them.
+You have test results.
+You just cannot find them.

 Ask most engineering teams where to find last week's test results and you will get a different answer from every person.
 The QA lead checks the GitHub Actions tab.
 The DevOps engineer pulls up Jenkins.
 The SRE looks at a Grafana dashboard that someone set up six months ago and stopped maintaining.
 The developer checks a Slack message from a bot that may or may not have fired.
+This is the kind of scattered visibility that pipeline sprawl creates, and it gets worse as your engineering org grows.

 The tests are running.
 The results exist somewhere.
 Getting a clear picture of what passed, what failed, and what has been flaky for the past three weeks requires manual effort that nobody has time for.